pinkpong111/Vector-Storm-Theory/README.md

 When an agent loses its directional orientation — whether through contaminated metadata, conflicting vector fields, or insufficient self-objectification capacity — it cannot recover without external reference.
 This is not a failure unique to multi-agent systems.
 It is observable in single-agent architectures today, wherever guidance signals are corrupted or absent.

 What multi-agent fractal structures add is not a new failure mode, but a new propagation surface.
 The same mechanism by which an individual agent loses its way recurs at every layer of a fractal architecture — scaled, replicated, and compounded across agents that share the same structural vulnerability.
+This scale correspondence is not metaphorical: the mutual-reference coupling structure that generates instability within a single agent's internal architecture (planner, evaluator, memory) instantiates the same dependency cycle formation and the same amplification-dominant criterion as the inter-agent coupling structure.
+Granularity changes; mechanism does not (Section 1.0).

 Vector Storm Theory is the study of how individual agents lose directional orientation, and how that loss propagates through fractal structure into system-level instability.
 The instability is not the origin.
 It is the aggregate.